SoloBSD/SoloGPT/README.md

 # SoloGPT
-ChatGPT bot trained with own data
+This is a chatbot that uses a predifined LLM model and does RAG on the documents of certain directory, so the bot is trained with your own data.